Open-Model-Initiative/OMI-Data-Pipeline/hugging_face/README.md

 - [ ] Make script to download and show image from our private dataset (use hf_test.py reference)
 - [ ] Make download script only get data with status = available.
 - [ ] Remove hf_test.py
-- [ ] Remove test folder from jsonFiles
+- [x] Remove test folder from jsonFiles
-- [ ] Remove rotten_tomatoes from dataset_info
+- [x] Remove rotten_tomatoes from dataset_info
 - [ ] Test pixelprose/make mapping updates if needed.
 - [ ] Copy size to original size and recalculate size after processing image.
 - [ ] Make config to set fromUser and fromTeam for content, set to OMI team/me for now?
-- [ ] Make independant script to count tokens with llama tokenizer, add token count to annotation data
-- [ ] Remove tag from annotations
+- [x] Remove tag from annotations
-- [ ] Make annotation type short or long depending on token count
-- [ ] Make function to get suggested dimensions for specified size (e.g. calculate ratio instead of always using 256 x 256)
+- [x] Make function to get suggested dimensions for specified size (e.g. calculate ratio instead of always using 256 x 256)
 - [ ] Refactor all scripts to use argparse
 - [ ] Split up scripts to be more API like (e.g. get hugging face features, get recommended mappings, etc. as separate scripts?)
 - [ ] Investigate making APIs for get dataset info/selecting mapping, adding to our data, etc.
 - [ ] Hook up UI to those APIs in order to allow users to contribute hugging face datasets.

+## Later
+- [ ] Make independant script to count tokens with llama tokenizer, add token count to annotation data
+- [ ] Make annotation type short or long depending on token count